circle2jt/ymlr/README.md

 ## <a id="detach"></a>detach
 `It's a property in a tag`
 Push the tag execution to background jobs to run async, the next steps will be run ASAP.
-But the program still wait it to be done before finish program
+Before the program is exited, it will be released

 Example: